November 10, 2025

 • Cheapest type of insurance

-• Does not cover damage to your own vehicle
+• Does not cover damage to your own vehicle, theft or fire.

 2. Third-Party, Fire and Theft Insurance

-This type includes all the benefits of TPO, plus additional coverage for:
+This type includes all the benefits of Third Party Insurance with additional coverage for:

 • Theft of your vehicle